Can dogs eat leaves? 4 reasons dogs eat leaves and what to do

 • If your dog has unsupervised access to your garden, sweep leaves away regularly if they’re prone to eating leaves.

-• Supervise your dog at all times on walks
+• Supervise your dog at all times on walks.

-• Train them to focus on a treat or toy when out walking instead of eating leaves
+• Train them to focus on a treat or toy when out walking instead of eating leaves.

-• Make sure your dog is on a complete diet that is suitable for their age and lifestyle
+• Make sure your dog is on a complete diet that is suitable for their age and lifestyle.

-• Provide adequate mental and physical stimulation.
+• Provide adequate mental and physical stimulation for your dogs age and breed.

 stop dog eating leaves